Bessent discussed U.S. sanctions on Russian oil giants with Ukraine's PM

 “During our meeting, I highlighted President Trump’s commitment to securing a lasting peace in Ukraine and discussed Treasury’s sanctions on Russia’s top oil giants, Lukoil and Rosneft,” Bessent wrote.

-As the conflict in Ukraine continues, the U.S. and its allies remain focused on leveraging economic tools to strengthen the sanctions regime against Russia while supporting Ukraine in its defense efforts.
+The U.S. and its allies say they remain focused on leveraging economic tools to strengthen the sanctions against Russia while supporting Ukraine in its defence efforts.

 Tags